bbc/speculate/README.md

 * Generates an RPM Spec file for your project
 * Creates a [systemd](https://www.freedesktop.org/wiki/Software/systemd/) service definition file
 * Supports configuration using your existing `package.json`
-* Currently supports CentOS 7
+* Currently supports CentOS 7, Rocky 8, and Rocky 9

 ## Usage